 - The main difference between the two divisions will be in the complexity of the programming logic required to solve the problems.

 - For example, more use of nested loops will be required to solve some advanced division problems.
-Doubly dimensioned arrays may be needed to solve advanced problems.
-For the single dimensioned arrays should be sufficient enough to solve the beginning problems.
+Double-dimensioned arrays may be needed to solve advanced problems.
+Single-dimensioned arrays should be sufficient to solve the beginning problems.